 Importance of IAQ

-after exposure to high concentrations of indoor air pollutants
+- Short-term effects after exposure to high levels of indoor air pollutants:

 - sore throat